Dual Eligible Medicare Medicaid

 • Vision services

-These services play a crucial role in providing a holistic care approach to dual eligibles.
+These potential services could play a crucial role in providing a holistic care approach to dual eligibles.

 Institutional Care: Nursing Homes and Intermediate Care Facilities

-Apart from home and community-based services, institutional care plays a significant role in providing long-term care for dual eligibles.
-Services like nursing homes and intermediate care facilities offer essential support for those who require more intensive care.
+Apart from home and community-based services, institutional care may also play a significant role in providing long-term care for dual-eligible members.
+Services like nursing homes and intermediate care facilities could offer essential support for those who may require more intensive care.

-These facilities provide an array of services, ensuring that dual eligibles receive the care they need.
-Some of the services provided by institutional care facilities include:
+Some of these facilities could provide an array of services, which could allow dual-eligible members to receive the care they need.
+Some of the services provided by institutional care facilities may include:

 • Medical care